ngweimeng/automated_expense_tracker/README.md

 # WeiMeng’s Budget Tracker

-A simple, Streamlit-powered app to automatically parse, categorize, and visualize your credit-card transactions—no manual data entry required for the lazy and forgetful.
+A Streamlit app that automatically ingests, categorizes, and visualizes your credit-card (and other) transactions.
+Minimize manual data entry required for the chronically busy (or forgetful).

 ---

-## Motivation
+## 🎯 Motivation

-Keeping track of every transaction by hand is tedious—and easy to forget.
-This project exists to:
+Manually logging every expense is tedious—and all too easy to fall behind.
+This tool is designed to:

-- **Automate** PDF parsing of credit-card statements
+- **Automate** PDF parsing of email receipts and credit-card statements
-- **Eliminate** manual entry for faster, hassle-free budgeting
+- **Reduce** manual entry so you can focus on budgeting, not busywork
-- **Remind** you of spending patterns without extra effort
+- **Surface** your spending patterns with zero extra effort

+---

+## 🔧 How It Works

+1. **Automated Extraction**
+   - Connects securely to your Gmail via the Gmail API
+   - Scrapes transaction details from Instarem, Wise, and other email receipts
+   - Imports those entries directly into your dashboard

+2. **Recurring Transactions**
+   - Define any subscription, rent, or regular payment
+   - Automatically logs them on your chosen schedule

+3. **Manual Entry**
+   - For one-off expenses (e.g., peer-to-peer transfers, cash purchases)
+   - Simply fill out a quick form—no PDF parsing needed

+---